aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 <br>

 This plot is useful, but it doesn't tell us anything about how *often* people complain about the aspects of the product that tend to get low sentiment ratings.
-We might ask, are the categories that often have a negative sentiment categories that people tend to mention often in their reviews, or are they less frequent?
+Are the low-sentiment categories mentioned very frequently or are their mentions few and far between, and maybe limited to a certain segment of the user base?
+This is potentially an important question when thinkin gabout prioritizing bug fixes and feature improvements.

-Let's plot the frequency with which opinion units are categorized into different topics.
+To that end, let's plot the frequency with which opinion units are categorized into different topics.

 ```r